cyclus/cyclus.github.com/source/basics/concepts.rst

-Each Facility agent is owned/operated by an Institution agent, representing a legal operating organization such as a utility, government, non-governmental organization, etc.  Institution agents are responsible for deploying and decomissioning Facility agents.
+Each Facility agent is owned/operated by an Institution agent, representing a legal operating organization such as a utility, government, non-governmental organization, etc.  Institution agents are responsible for deploying and decommissioning Facility agents.

-Each Institution operates in a Region agent, respresenting a geopolitical region such as a nation-state, sub-national state, super-national region, etc.
+Each Institution operates in a Region agent, representing a geopolitical region such as a nation-state, sub-national state, super-national region, etc.
 Region agents are responsible for requesting the deployment of additional Facilities through their Institutions.